Java I/O Tutorial

 The explanation of OutputStream and InputStream classes are given below:

-Let's understand working of Java OutputStream and InputStream by the figure given below.
+Let's understand the working of Java OutputStream and InputStream by the figure given below.

 Useful methods of OutputStream